Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Theoretical Analysis

+Through empirical studies, we have confirmed that prior theories do not hold well in multi-class benchmark graphs.
+We analyze the functioning of signed message propagation on multi-class graphs and uncover several drawbacks from the perspectives of message-passing and parameter updates.

-Without loss of generality, one can extend the expectation of node features from a binary (Eq. \ref{expect}) to multiple classes through polar coordinates as below:
+\textit{\textbf{Message-passing} (Signed propagation may cause impairments in the discrimination power of message-passing)} Let us consider a graph with three classes.
+Without loss of generality, we can extend the same assumptions applied in the binary class case (Eq. \ref{expect}) to the ternary class case by employing the spherical coordinate as follows:

-Here, $\mu$ represents the scale of a vector.
-The direction of the vector is determined by its label $j$.
-The above equation also satisfies the origin symmetry under the binary class ($C=2$) since $(\mu,0)=-(\mu,\pi)$.
-Through this equation, we can redefine Thm. \ref{plane_mp} and \ref{signed_mp} for multiple class GCNs.
+where $\mu$ represents the scale of a vector.
+The direction is determined by two angles $\phi$ and $\theta$.
+As shown in Figure \ref{example}b, this equation satisfies the origin symmetry as in the binary case since $(\mu,\pi/2,0)=(-\mu,\pi/2,0)$.
+Based on this, we introduce a novel understanding by extending Eq. \ref{plane_mp} and Eq. \ref{signed_mp} as follows: